AlexsLemonade/sc-data-integration/scripts/README.md

 bash 01-run-downstream-analyses.sh --downstream_repo <path to location of scpca-downstream-repo>
 ```

-If desired, an S3 bucket can be provided to ensure that the results from `scpca-downstream-analyses` are copied to S3 for other Data Lab staff members to use.
+If desired, an S3 bucket link can be provided to ensure that the results from `scpca-downstream-analyses` are copied to S3 for other Data Lab staff members to use.

 ```R
 bash 01-run-downstream-analyses.sh \